 Mary in Missouri tells Suze she's downsizing after a divorce.
 She wants to know if she should pay cash for her new home or get a mortgage and save money.

-Danielle, who's 40, calls in to ask Suze if he can afford to spend $9,950 on a Rolex Submariner watch.
+Danielle, who's 40, calls in to ask Suze if she can afford to spend $20,000 on a Grand Canyon family rafting trip.

 Michael, who's 30, asks Suze if he can afford to spend $3,000 to buy a 2011 Honda CBR250R motorcycle.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.